VayuDev/samal-jit/README.md

  * Native functions
  * Easy API for embedding samal into your project

-＊ Will change with the introduction of generators.
+＊ Lists will change with the introduction of generators.

 ## Planned Features